 At issue 4 (Autumn 2000), Kevin Higgins resigned as co-editor.
 This development caused a minor stir in the Irish literary scene, and it was assumed that there had been some kind of falling out between us.
 Fred Johnston penned articles about it in the Cork Examiner and the Galway Advertiser.
-Kevin has given his own version of his motivations for leaving in an article entitled “Here I am, back where I started” (which can be read by clicking this link, and scrolling down toward the bottom of the page).
+Kevin has given his own version of his motivations for leaving in an article in The Red Lamp titled “Here I am, back where I started.”
 While Kevin’s piece is undoubtedly sincere from his subjective point of view, I personally was never aware of any of these conflicts, political or otherwise, which he mentions.
 Nothing was ever said about a difference of opinion at the time that he split from the magazine.
 Nor, for that matter, was there was ever any instance of my attempting to vaunt the merits of “Nietzsche” contra “Trotsky.”
 And though we did have some sparring matches in print later on, Kevin and I remain friends.
 In retrospect, I think that he probably felt the need to forge a separate identity, and that he knew I wasn’t enthusiastic about the cause of socialism the way he was, and so I was a useful foil for a time.
 Funnily enough, TBB continued to publish political poetry to the end, even while I was being criticized by some people for not doing so!

 The paradigm at the heart of this publication stretched from realism to good old fashioned romanticism.
 Temporally, the paradigm ranged from the now of today to the now of the past, casting a backwards glance at Modernism.
 Spatially, The Burning Bush came out of Ireland and - as far as I can recall - every issue included some poetry in Irish.
 Thus there was also a national/international paradigm at work.
 They did the sublime to the ridiculous as well: "'Roy Orbison calls from a Burning Bush' / Portions of sense occur, but soon get lost…" Pat Jourdan (from "At the reading", BB 8).
 All this meant the magazine had a lively instability which was, in effect, its style.